bearsunday/BEAR.QueryRepository/README.md

 {
     public function onGet($id)
     {
-        // invoke on 'GET' or 'PATCH'
+        // invoke not only 'GET' but also 'PATCH'
     }

      public function onPatch($id, $name)
     {
-        // update resource, automatically re-generate the entry in QueryRepository }
+        // automatically re-generate the entry in query repository.
+    }
 }
 ```